 Galesburg is a tiny city located in the state of North Dakota.
 With a population of 112 people and just one neighborhood, Galesburg is the 122nd largest community in North Dakota.
 Galesburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Galesburg is a blue-collar town, with 41.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Galesburg, you'll notice that it is more blue-collar than most other communities in America.
+41.03% of Galesburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Galesburg is a city of transportation and shipping workers, managers, and sales and office workers.
 There are especially a lot of people living in Galesburg who work in sales jobs (15.38%), business and financial occupations (12.82%), and the sciences (10.26%).

 And if you like science, one thing you'll find is that Galesburg has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Galesburg’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Galesburg’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 One downside of living in Galesburg is that it can take a long time to commute to work.
 In Galesburg, the average commute to work is 32.56 minutes, which is quite a bit higher than the national average.